DavidCdeB/goto/README.md

     * If something should be improved, open an issue here on GitHub
     * If you think a new feature would be nice, open an issue
-    * If you need a feature for your project (i.e. within a certain time frame), contact the maintainer directly to discuss whether it can be implemented time.
+    * If you need a feature for your project contact me directly.
-  Then we'll open an issue.